 5. Film crew and cast

 The festival invites the directors to attend the screenings.
-(200€ refund for transport) They are hosted by members of Rouen-Norwich Club if they wish so, or at their own expense in a hotel.
+(200€ refund for transport) They are offered free accomodation if they wish so, or at their own expense in a hotel.
 They are invited to participate in press conferences and in meetings with the public.

 Besides, the festival invites the award-winners for the closing ceremony.
 Accommodation in 3* hotel.